 Students and Field Instructors will be asked to complete and submit the following forms during the course of the field placement.
-Blank forms can be found on the Department of Social Work website; please ensure that you download the version appropriate to the student's level (BSW, MSW-Foundation, or MSW-Concentration.)
+Deadlines for each will be provided at field orientation.

-- Learning Contract and Field Evaluation Form (Part 1 Learning Contract): This form is a living document which defines the scope and focus of each student's individual field experience.
-At the beginning of the field placement, the student and Field Instructor list the tasks, activities, and projects in which the student will engage, and relate each to the CSWE competencies and behaviors.
-Submitted through Exxat at the end of the third week in field. - Learning Contract and Field Evaluation Form (Part 2 Mid-term Evaluation): Mid-way through the field placement, the student and Field Instructor complete a mid-term evaluation to rate the student's performance at each task listed on the Learning Contract.
-Submitted through Exxat on the Friday before fall/spring break. - Learning Contract and Field Evaluation Form (Part 3 Final Evaluation): At the end of the field placement, the student and Field Instructor revisit the mid-term evaluation and update the student's scores based on their continued learning and development.
-The Field Instructor is asked to recommend a grade for the student's field placement.
-Submitted through Exxat on or before the last day of classes for the semester. - Online Evaluation Survey (students): At the end of the field placement, students will complete an online evaluation of the Field Education Program, including the process for obtaining a field placement, the performance of the Director of Field Education, and the field agency in which the student was placed.
-This evaluation is in addition to the standard WCU course evaluation, which is sent to all students University-wide.
-A link to this evaluation will be provided via email from the Director of Field Education. - Online Evaluation Survey (Field Instructors): At the end of the field placement, Field Instructors will complete an online evaluation of the Faculty Liaison with whom they worked and will provide feedback about the process for placing students with the agency and communicating with the Department of Social Work.
+- Learning Contract and Field Evaluation Form (Part 1 Learning Contract): This form defines the scope and focus of each student's individual field experience.
+At the beginning of the field placement, the student and field instructor list the tasks, activities, and projects in which the student will engage, and relate each to the CSWE competencies and behaviors.
+Students complete this form as a Word document and then submit it through Exxat for approval.
+Submitted through Exxat at the end of the third week in field. - Learning Contract and Evaluation Form (Part 2 Mid-term Evaluation): Mid-way through the field placement, the student and field instructor complete a mid-term evaluation to rate the student's performance at each task listed on the learning contract.
+Submitted through Exxat by the Friday before fall/spring break. - Learning Contract and Evaluation Form (Part 3 Final Evaluation): At the end of the field placement, the student and field instructor revisit the mid-term evaluation and update the student's scores based on their continued learning and development.
+Submitted through Exxat on or before the last day of classes for the semester. - Online Evaluation Surveys (students): At the end of the field placement, students will complete an online evaluation of the field education program, including the process for obtaining a field placement, the performance of the Director of Field Education or BSW Placement Coordinator, and the field agency in which the student was placed.
+This evaluation is in addition to the standard WCU course evaluation.
+A link to this evaluation will be provided via email from the student's faculty liaison. - Online Evaluation Survey (field instructors): At the end of the field placement, field instructors will complete an online evaluation of the faculty liaison with whom they worked and will provide feedback about the process for placing students with the agency and communicating with the Department of Social Work.
 A link to this evaluation will be provided via email from the Director of Field Education.